NFL Rumors: Washington Redskins Could Sign Antonio Brown, Have Him On The Field Monday Night

 The report went on to say that Washington may have cleared the way for such a move after losing public relations chief Tony Wyllie, who PFT called “a voice of reason in these matters.”
 Wyllie has left to join the Special Olympics, and if the front office has ideas of signing Brown, there may be no dissenting voices.

 There have already been rumors of interest in Antonio Brown.
-As The Inquisitr previously noted, Brown’s agent, Drew Rosenhaus, said that several teams have inquired about his availability amid any legal proceeding and league investigation into his allegations.
+As The Inquisitr previously noted, Brown’s agent, Drew Rosenhaus, said that several teams have inquired about his availability amid any legal proceeding and league investigation into the allegations.
 Speaking to ESPN, Rosenhaus said teams wanted to know where he might stand.

 Antonio Brown's agent has communicated with "a few teams that are interested" in AB, but teams want more information on legal situation; deal not likely to happen until investigation is resolved, per @AdamSchefter pic.twitter.com/61Uj3rfJsc